 When does booking open?

-Booking for Eurostar and onward trains to Kiel opens up to 6 months ahead, but significantly less when the mid-December timetable change intervenes.
-Journeys involving a Brussels-Cologne Eurostar (formerly Thalys) only open 4 months ahead.
+Booking for Eurostar opens up to 11 months ahead, onward trains to Kiel open up to 6 months ahead, significantly less when the mid-December timetable change intervenes.
+I'd wait until all trains are open for booking.
 More about when booking opens.

 -